redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

 You can use the Cluster Manager UI or the `rladmin` utility to enable OSS Cluster API support for a database.

+When you enable OSS Cluster API support for an existing database, the change applies to new connections but does not affect existing connections.
+Clients must close existing connections and reconnect to apply the change.

 ### Cluster Manager UI

 When you use the Cluster Manager UI to enable the OSS Cluster API, it automatically configures the [prerequisites]({{< relref "/operate/rs/databases/configure/oss-cluster-api#prerequisites" >}}).